The baby formula supply problem is getting worse - Local News 8

 The out-of-stock rate for baby formula hovered between 2% and 8% in the first half of 2021, but began rising sharply last July.
 Between November 2021 and early April 2022, the out-of-stock rate jumped to 31%, data from Datasembly showed.

-That rate has increased another 9% in just the past two weeks, and now stands at 40%, the statistics show.
+That rate increased another 9 percentage points in just three weeks in April, and now stands at 40%, the statistics show.
 In six states — Iowa, South Dakota, North Dakota, Missouri, Texas and Tennessee — more than half of baby formula was completely sold out during the week starting April 24, Datasembly said.

 And although seven states had between 40-50% of baby formula products out of stock as of early April, 26 states are now struggling with supply.